|Common Names||Ck’ipa ch’ogue, Ita papa, Lluttu papa|

 |Citation||Hawkes: Bull.
 Imp.
 Bur.
 Pl.
 Breed.
 Genet., Cambridge 45, 122.
 1944|

-Solanum berthaultii (berthaultii, in honor of French potato expert Pierre Berthault) is native to central Bolivia.
+Solanum berthaultii is native to central Bolivia.
 It forms large plants, three feet tall or more.
 The berries are green and speckled.
-Tubers are round and white, reaching about an inch, perhaps 2 inches in cultivation.
+Tubers are round and white.
+Most accessions produce tubers less than an inch in diameter, but some are much larger, reaching more than two inches.
 Flowers blue to purple or sometimes white (Correll 1962).
 It grows in dry areas, primarily between 6500 and 8500 feet in elevation (2000 and 2600 m) (Ochoa 1990).

-S. berthaultii is thought to be the wild ancestor of the domesticated Chilean potato (S. tuberosum, Chilotanum group) and crosses between the two, using S. berthaultii as the female parent and Andean domesticated tetraploids as the male parent have produced long day adapted progeny with characteristics similar to Chilean potatoes (Hosaka 2018, as S. tarijense).
+S. berthaultii is thought to be the wild ancestor of the domesticated Chilean potato (S. tuberosum group Chilotanum) and crosses between the two, using S. berthaultii as the female parent and Andean domesticated tetraploids as the male parent have produced long day adapted progeny with characteristics similar to Chilean potatoes (Hosaka 2018, as S. tarijense).

 S. berthaultii is of interest to modern potato breeders because its leaves are covered in glandular hairs that can immobilize small insects.
 This feature could be valuable for controlling aphid infestations and thereby reducing the transmission of viruses.
 Gibson (1971) reported that 30% of aphids were completely immobilized within 24 hours of introduction onto the leaves.
 The same mechanism works to deter potato leafhoppers by gumming up their mouth parts, leaving them unable to feed (Tingey 1978).
 Gibson (1983) found that the leaf hairs also exude a substance that mimics the aphid alarm pheromone and causes them to avoid the plants.